liangyuwang/Tiny-DeepSpeed/README.md

 This will initiate a simple training loop using the Tiny-DeepSpeed framework.

-Feel free to try our demo on [Kaggle Notebook](https://www.kaggle.com/code/wlykaggle/tiny-deepspeed-example)
+Feel free to try our demo online on [Kaggle Notebook](https://www.kaggle.com/code/wlykaggle/tiny-deepspeed-example)

 ## TODO: